 On the down side, remember that FHA requires you to pay an upfront mortgage insurance premium so factor this monthly expense before committing to refinance a mortgage with bad credit.
 This is equal to 1.75% of your loan, and you also have to pay a monthly mortgage insurance premium.

 If you already have an FHA insured mortgage, you really could be in luck.
 You may be able to qualify for an FHA Streamline Refinance which would offer you a lower rate in some cases with minimal paperwork.

 It is possible to get a refinance in this case with no new appraisal and with no income or credit check.

 Home Affordable Refinance Program

-If you do not have an FHA mortgage and you have bad credit, you may be able to qualify for Home Affordable Refinancing also known as the HARP mortgage.
+If you do not have an FHA mortgage and you have bad credit, you may be able to qualify for Home Affordable Refinancing also known as the HARP refinance loan.
 This program was designed for people whose mortgages are backed by Fannie Mae or Freddie Mac.
 The aim of this program is to help people in trouble on their mortgage to refinance when they owe more than the home is worth.

 So far, this program has helped more than three million people underwater on their homes to refinance into a cheaper mortgage.